For a condition that seems to affect so many, it’s surprising how little information we have on pelvic pain in Australia.

 - Simoens estimates the reduced quality of life in women with endometriosis-associated symptoms treated in referral centres at 0.809 quality-adjusted life years.

-- While many women still go to school or work with pain, their productivity at work is reduced.
-This is called presenteeism
+- While many women and AFAB still go to school or work with pain, their productivity at work is reduced.
+This is called presenteeism.

 Despite this, pelvic pain is not considered a National Health Priority Area in Australia.